pegahahadian/Depressive_Disorder/README.md

 ## 🎯 Project Overview
 Depressive_Disorder is a research project designed to predict the 2-year progression from mild to moderate/severe depression using electronic health records (EHR) from the MedStar Health AIM-AHEAD Data Bridge (AADB).

-The pipeline includes reproducible machine learning baselines, a deep neural network (DNN), SHAP explainability, and a planned LLM evaluator (“Judge”) for qualitative model auditing.
+The pipeline includes reproducible machine learning baselines, a deep neural network (DNN), SHAP explainability, and a LLM evaluator (“Judge”) for qualitative model auditing.
 All data are de-identified and used in compliance with AIM-AHEAD data-use agreements.

 ## 🧪 Methodology